Donald Trump Approval Rating Up Six Points In First Week

 According to Gallup, quite well.
 The Trump approval rating closed on Friday, Jan.
 27, with a five-point climb to 45 percent and had reached a high of 46 percent on Thursday.

-That’s a more volatile swing upward than Presidents Obama, Bush 2, and Clinton experienced over the same time period, though all three admittedly started with much higher ratings.
+That’s a more volatile swing upward than Presidents Obama, George W. Bush, and Clinton experienced over the same time period, though all three admittedly started with much higher ratings.

 NEW POLL: Trump begins presidency with 36 percent approval rating https://t.co/1bYwQlmuTz pic.twitter.com/oSxWD6OESj